GOTTDENKER LABORATORY

 Johan Manuel Calderon Rodriguez

-BS, MS Biology
+BS, MS Biology, PhD

 Johan is a biologist from the Universidad Nacional de Colombia.
 During his bachelor studies, he worked with the genetics of Afro Colombian populations, and during his masters, with chemical ecology of plant-herbivore interaction in Physalis peruviana plants.
 Currently, he is doing his doctoral project about disease ecology of Chagas disease.
 His specific interest is about palms as sites for the establishment of Rhodnius prolixus populations (the main vector of Chagas disease in Colombia) and for the transmission of Trypanosoma cruzi.
 For this research, he is determining the main palm tree characteristics related to vector presence and abundance, and the effect of vertebrate community associated with palms on the T. cruzi infection of vectors.